Oil of clove

-Oil of clove, also known as clove oil, is an essential oil extracted from the clove plant, Syzygium aromaticum.
-Clove oil is commonly used in aromatherapy and for flavoring food and some medicines.
+Oil of clove, also known as clove oil or eugenol, is an essential oil extracted from the clove plant, Syzygium aromaticum.
+Clove oil is commonly used in aromatherapy and for flavoring food, tea, and toothpaste.
+In alternative medicine, it may be used as a topical medication to relieve toothache.
+There is insufficient medical evidence to support its use as an analgesic for treating pain.

 Madagascar and Indonesia are the main producers of clove oil.

-Some countries, such as the UK, acknowledge its use for temporary relief of toothache, although there is insufficient medical evidence to support its use as an analgesic.

 Types and phytochemicals

 There are three types of clove oil: